Former Chairman, BCG India & Member, Planning Commission

 His book, An Upstart in Government: Journeys of Change and Learning (Rupa), was published in August 2016.
 The theme of the book is: the progress of nations and organizations has to be a cooperative endeavour.
 A good society is one that enables each individual to realize his or her aspirations.
 Everyone must cooperate to create such a society.
 The book should be of great interest to leaders in government, in the private sector, and in civil society organizations also.
 For they must all create better cooperation systems within their enterprises and with each other too.

-His most recent book, Listening for Well-Being: Conversations with People Not Like Us, was published in 2017.
+Listening for Well-Being: Conversations with People Not Like Us, was published in 2017.
 The book is an incisive analysis of the causes for the increasing divisiveness in societies, aggravated by the shallowness of public discourse, and the break-down of communications between people with different beliefs and histories.
 He suggests ways to reverse these dangerous tendencies and make the world better for everyone.